qw457812/cc-mvp-prompts/cc-prompt.md

       "type": "string",
       "description": "The text to replace it with (must be different from old_string)" },
-    "expected_replacements": {
+    "replace_all": {
-      "type": "number",
+      "type": "boolean",
-      "default": 1,
+      "default": false,
-      "description": "The expected number of replacements to perform.
-Defaults to 1 if not specified."
-    }
+      "description": "Replace all occurences of old_string (default false)" }
   },
   "required": [